-1. You are expected to be prepared and on time for all negotiation exercises.

-2. You should not show your confidential role instructions to other parties during a negotiation.
+- 1. You are expected to be prepared and on time for all negotiation exercises. - 2.
+Never assume identical negotiation materials, even if others have the same role as you.
+Any information you receive for a negotiating exercise is confidential.
+Never assume material is identical even if a classmate is playing the same role, unless you are told that you can share information and strategize together. - 3.
+You should not show your confidential role instructions to other parties during a negotiation.
 Nor should you read it or quote it.
 The reason is that this has no equivalent in the real world-it would be like showing a counterpart what's in your mind, which is impossible.
-At your discretion, you can speak about your interests and alternatives to the other side, but they will have to take your word for it, not read it in your role.

-3. You should "ad lib" in these exercises to provide rationales and explanations for your character's preferences-say things you think the character would say.
+At your discretion, you can speak about your interests and alternatives to the other side, but they will have to take your word for it, not read it in your role. - 4.
+You should "ad lib" in these exercises to provide rationales and explanations for your character's preferences-say things you think the character would say.
 That said, you should not make up facts that materially change the power distribution of the exercise or improve your bargaining position You should not invent, for example, that your family has just bought the other side's company, or that the EPA is planning a toxic waste dump across the street from a house for sale.
-If you are asked a question calling for objective factual information that is not in your confidential instructions, you should handle as you would in reality, and your answer would be "I don't know."

-4. In some exercises, your role will tell you that the number of issues or terms under discussion has been fixed.
+If you are asked a question calling for objective factual information that is not in your confidential instructions, you should handle as you would in reality, and your answer would be "I don't know." - 5.
+In some exercises, your role will tell you that the number of issues or terms under discussion has been fixed.
 If not, then it is a matter of your discretion whether to bring other issues into the discussion.
 It is tempting sometimes to promise certain resources from one's organization to "sweeten the deal" for your counterpart.
 Don't do so, unless role information suggests that these resources exist and that you have discretion over them.
 As a guide, pay close attention to what the role says about your character's formal position and relationships in the organization.
-Don't agree to things in the negotiation that would get the character fired or undermine his or her reputation.

-5. Once negotiation ends, do not share information until after debrief.
+Don't agree to things in the negotiation that would get the character fired or undermine his or her reputation. - 6.
+Once negotiation ends, do not share information until after debrief.
 When you have completed a simulation, please do not reveal your information to the other party before returning to the classroom.
-After class you may share your confidential information, but you are not obliged to do so.

-6. It is important to do the week's readings AFTER the negotiation.
+After class you may share your confidential information, but you are not obliged to do so - 7.
+It is important to do the week's readings AFTER the negotiation.
 The concepts will be more comprehensible if you have already experienced them directly and foreknowledge of the concepts could prevent mistakes that are the critical part of the learning process.
 Do not read ahead beyond that required for the next set of sessions!
-Sometimes the solution to an exercise or a case is given away by readings slated for later in the course.

-7. It is not appropriate to borrow notes, discuss cases or exercises, or share class materials with people outside of this section.
+Sometimes the solution to an exercise or a case is given away by readings slated for later in the course. - 8.
+It is not appropriate to borrow notes, discuss cases or exercises, or share class materials with people outside of this section.
 Doing so, you could inadvertently spoil your classes or another class's experience with a case or exercise.
 Contact me if you are missing class materials.
+Do not discuss negotiations with students who have not taken this class.